EmulatorArchive/sdl-mame-wii/HBC/apps/sdlmamewii/README.txt

 * Because the Wii is not a strong console, some games will be slow.
 Frame- skipping is enabled by default to make games playable.

-* The joystick on GameCube controllers can't be used.
-(Will be looked into later.)

 * The default controller mapping is unsuitable for lightgun games, but there is currently no way to make seperate mappings for lightgun and non-lightgun games.
-If you wish to change the configuration for lightgun games, replace the default.cfg file in mame/cfg with the default-lg.cfg file included.
+You can change the button mapping for lightgun games yourself in the emulator options.

 * On older TVs, the edges of the screen can be cut off.
 To fix this, in mame.ini, look for the option "safearea" and set the value to something around 0.8 and 0.95.
 It will vary depending on your TV.

 CHANGELOG:

+1.0
+* Rewritten frontend code entirely, no longer uses SDL.
+* Added better joystick support; Gamecube joystick works!

 0.6.0
 * Compiled with libogc 1.8.6, USB loading should be faster now if you have IOS58